jferard/fastods/README.md

 It's an *OpenDocument producer* (*Open Document Format for Office Applications (OpenDocument) Version 1.2*, 2.3.1) and only an *OpenDocument producer*:
 > An *OpenDocument producer* is a program that creates at least one conforming OpenDocument document

+### FastODS documents and LibreOffice/OpenOffice/Excel/...
+While an *OpenDocument producer* like FastODS can be reasonably simple because it just has to focus on the creation of OpenDocument files, *OpenDocument consumer*s like LibreOffice, OpenOffice, Excel, ... are expected to handle numerous files created by various producers and are therefore more complex.
+Although the spec states that a producer has to:

+> parse and interpret OpenDocument documents according to the semantics defined by this specification [...] *but it need not interpret the semantics of all elements, attributes and attribute values.* (emphasis mine)

+we expect those applications to open almost every proper OpenDocument file.
+But that's not so easy, because LibreOffice, OpenOffice, Excel, ... *do not* understand some tags, attributes or attribute values.

+To be pragmatic, I chose to consider LibreOffice as the reference implementation.
+Hence **the documents created by FastODS should be fully understood by LibreOffice** (whereas there is a specific option to disable this enforced compatibility and to produce files that are slightly more concise).
+**There is no plan to adapt the documents created by FastODS to OpenOffice, Excel or another reader**, although it will be done if possible (your help is welcome).

 ## Installation
 ### Standard
 Add the following dependency to your POM: